Tauffer-Consulting/default_domino_pieces/README.md

 - **CustomPythonPiece** - A Piece that executes a user-defined Python function.
 - **GetDateTimePiece** - A Piece that returns the current date and time.
 - **GetItemFromArrayPiece** - A Piece that returns an item from an array.
+- **HttpRequestPiece** - A Piece that makes an HTTP request to a given URL.
 - **LogPiece** - A simple logging Piece.
 - **LoremIpsumPiece** - A Piece that returns a random Lorem Ipsum text.
 - **PageScrapperPiece** - A Piece that scrapes text from a web page, given a URL and a list of HTML tags.